Franklyn-S/HashJoinImplementation/README.md

 # HashJoinImplementation
-This repository was created due to implement to hash join algorithm.
+This repository was created due to implement the hash join algorithm.